Handwriting Improvement Results and Review Examples

 Progress Markers That Are Usually Reviewed

-These comparison points make it easier to judge handwriting improvement without expecting every learner to change at the same pace.
+These comparison points make it easier to judge progress, sample-based improvement, and before after handwriting improvement without expecting every learner to change at the same pace.

 Neatness